tv2-magnus/VIPrestore/README.md

 # VIPrestore
-A small simple tool to save and restore batches of services in ViedoIpath
+A small simple tool to save and restore batches of services in VideoIpath (VIP).